 Dry eye disease is a commonly occurring condition that presents itself when your tears are unable to provide adequate lubrication for your eyes.
 This may be as a result of the underproduction or production of poor-quality tears.
 When left untreated, dry eye disease is uncomfortable and may escalate into long-term complications, including vision problems.

-While you can manage dry macular degeneration or dry eyes with over-the-counter products, they don’t treat the underlying cause of your concerns.
+While you can manage dry eyes with over-the-counter products, they don’t treat the underlying cause of your concerns.